Spin Topological Field Theory and Fermionic Matrix Product States: Equivariant spin-TQFT and equivariant fermionic MPS

 To incorporate brane boundaries, choose a $G_b\times\ZZ_2$-equivariant $A$-module $U$ for each boundary component.
 Color the boundary edges by pairs of elements $f^U_\mu$ of a homogeneous basis of $U$ - one for each vertex sharing the edge.
 The weight of a coloring is the usual weight times a factor of $T^{i\mu}{}_\nu$ for each boundary vertex and $\cQ(g)^\mu{}_\nu$ for each boundary edge.

 As in the non-equivariant case, the partition sum is a spin-topological invariant.
-We also require that the partition sum does not depend on the choice of trivialization of the principal bundle; in other words, it must be gauge invariant.
+It also does not depend on the choice of trivialization of the principal bundle; in other words, it is gauge invariant.
 Invariance is ensured by the equivariance conditions \eqref{equifrob1}, \eqref{equifrob2}, and \eqref{equimod}.
-In fact, one can evaluate the partition function on a closed oriented surface and get \cite{GK}:
+In fact, one can evaluate the partition function in a closed form when the boundary is empty.
+Let $A=\End(U)\otimes \Cl(1)$ for some projective representation of $G_b$ with a 2-cocycle $\alpha$, and the action of $G_b$ on $\Cl(1)$ determined by a homomorpism $\beta:G_b\ra\ZZ_2$.
+It is easy to see that the partition function factorizes into a product of the partition function corresponding to $\End(U)$ and the partition function corresponding to $\Cl(1)$.
+The former factor is the partition function of a bosonic SRE phases, i.e. $\exp(2\pi i\int_\Sigma\alpha)$ \cite{KTY}.
+The latter one is essentially the Arf invariant, modified by additional signs from the edges $e$ for which $\beta(e)=1$: